lancopku/MR-VPC/README.md

 # MR-VPC

-Towards Multimodal Video Paragraph Captioning Models Robust to Missing Modality
+This the repo for the paper "Towards Multimodal Video Paragraph Captioning Models Robust to Missing Modality" (coming soon).